 It is a statutory authority established in 2012 under the Sporting Venues Authorities Act 2008 and sits within the NSW Office of Sport.
 Its Minister is the Hon.
-Stuart Ayres MP, Minister for Sport, Minister for WestConnex and Minister for Western Sydney.
+John Sidoti MP, Minister for Sport, Multiculturalism, Seniors and Veterans.

 Venues NSW is governed by a Board of management charged with setting the strategic direction and has responsibility for the performance of the authority.
 Its brief is to take an integrated approach to the development of stadia, bringing together users, services and resources to coordinate key projects and programs as well as making partnerships between the venue, the Codes, the audiences, local businesses, NSW Government agencies and community groups.

-In Sydney, Venues NSW owns ANZ Stadium and, on its completion, the new Western Sydney Stadium at Parramatta, on behalf of the NSW Government.
+In Sydney, Venues NSW owns ANZ Stadium and Bankwest Stadium in Western Sydney, on behalf of the NSW Government.

 In the Illawarra, it owns WIN Sports and Entertainment Centres.

 In the Hunter, Venues NSW owns McDonald Jones Stadium, and the Newcastle Entertainment Centre and Showground.
 Venues NSW has developed A Vision for the Hunter Sports & Entertainment Precinct – a long-term plan for a sustainable, exciting sporting and entertainment precinct for Greater Newcastle.